 The Harley Davis Scholarship

-Family and friends of Harley Davis, a Fulton County farmer and singer/songwriter, established this memorial scholarship to provide financial support to students who have participated in the music or theatre arts.
+The SRC Community Chorus and family and friends of Harley Davis, a Fulton County farmer and singer/songwriter, established this memorial scholarship to provide financial support to students who have participated in the music or theatre arts.

 The Gale E. DeRenzy Memorial Scholarship